Browning Strike Force HD PRO

 Through our 2-year warranty program on the trail cameras we sell, we are able to track warranty rates on all trailcam manufacturers.
 We do not publish this data but Browning trail cameras have proven to be a durable camera for us.
 If an issue arises in this model, we will update this Browning Strike Force Pro Review immediately.

-Instead, the Strike Force Pro has raised the bar to remarkable heights.
+The Strike Force Pro has raised the bar to remarkable heights.
 Every single category has seen meaningful improvement and top-notch performance.
-Even the two glitches we found (recovery time and triggering after powering down) could easily be overlooked and/or fixed in future firmware updates.
+Even the two glitches we found (recovery time and triggering after powering down) could easily be overlooked.

 In conclusion, if you are looking to buy a quality wildlife camera under $400, we don't see how you could do much better.
 The Strike Force Pro checks every box we look for in a trail camera.

 Enjoy our reviews?
 Please consider purchasing your next trail camera from us.

 Q: How do I view the pictures?